ECON 3511 - Money, Banking and Financial Markets III

 General Course Information

-Course Code ECON 3511 Course Money, Banking and Financial Markets III Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible ECON 3035 & ECON 7114 Assumed Knowledge ECON 1009 & ECON 2507 Course Description This course links the fields of macroeconomics and finance.
-It provides coverage of economic principles that underlie the operation of banks and other financial institutions.
+Course Code ECON 3511 Course Money, Banking and Financial Markets III Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 1012 & ECON 1009 Course Description This course links the fields of macroeconomics and central banking.
 The role of money in the economy and the impact of monetary policy on the macroeconomy are examined.
 The course aims at providing students with the means to analyse monetary questions and institutions.
 It is not a course designed to further technical expertise in the instruments used in financial markets.

 Course Coordinator: Dr Nicolas Groshenny

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to:

 - Use models to analyze monetary and macroeconomic issues.